Death Race 2000: Remake series

+Roger Corman was inspired to do his own remake when someone noted the similarities that the Hunger Games franchise had to the original movie.
+Death Race 2050, was released in early 2017.

 Other media

 Video games

-The 1982 video game Maze Death Race for ZX81 computers (and 1983 for ZX Spectrum) resembles the film by its cover artwork, title, and car-driving content.

 The Carmageddon video game series borrows heavily from the plot, characters and car designs from the film Death Race 2000.
 The original game was supposed to be a game based on the comic series in the 1990s, but the plans were later changed.

 Comic books

 A comic book sequel series titled Death Race 2020 was published in April–November 1995 by Roger Corman's short-lived Roger Corman's Cosmic Comics imprint.
 It was written by Pat Mills of 2000 AD fame, with art by Kevin O'Neill (and additional art by Trevor Goring).
 Mills and O'Neill had already worked together on several comics, including Marshal Law.
 The comic book series, as the title indicates, takes place 20 years after the film ended and deals with Frankenstein's return to the race.
 New racers introduced here included Von Dutch, the Alcoholic, Happy the Clown, Steppenwolf, Rick Rhesus, and Harry Carrie.

 The comic book series lasted eight issues before being canceled and the story was left unfinished at the end.